mattickx/copilotignore-vscode/README.md

 - [x] Create a working proof of concept for .copilotignore
 - [x] Make .copilotignore file change trigger a reload of patterns
+- [x] Usage should be compatible as .gitignore
-- [ ] Upload the extension to Visual Studio Code Marketplace.
+- [x] Upload the extension to Visual Studio Code Marketplace.
+- [ ] Add option to take into account files that are open, but not in active editor.
 - [ ] Make .copilotignore take into account it's own path/location (apply patterns recursive)

 # ⚙️ Usage

-⚠️ _This extension is not yet published on the Visual Studio Code Marketplace!
-Use the "build and install from source" method_

-- ~~Install the extension from the Visual Studio Code Marketplace.~~
+- Install the [extension](https://marketplace.visualstudio.com/items?itemName=Mattickx.copilotignore-vscode) from the Visual Studio Code Marketplace.
 - Create a .copilotignore file in **the root of your workspace**.
 - Specify the file patterns, directories, or files that you want Copilot to ignore in the .copilotignore file.
 - Save the file, and Copilot will adapt its suggestions accordingly.